zhucai/lambda-parser/README.md

 Lambda Parser
 ====

-This is a lib used to parse code in runtime.
+This is a lib for parsing code in runtime.
 The program language is C#.

 #### Example1 - string concat and number calculate:
 ```C#